-- Room parties should not disturb other people's rights.
+- 1. Room parties should not disturb other people's rights.
 The college tries to keep an atmosphere that is good for studying.
 (We want to keep things clean and secure.)
 Each student has the right to a quiet residence hall, even on weekends.
 Any student who disrupts the residence hall or disturbs other people's rights to study or sleep will be subject to disciplinary action. - 2.
 Room parties must be self-contained.
 Parties cannot be in hallways, study lounges, or bathrooms. - Hosts must not "supply, provide to, or allow a person under 21 to possess alcohol on premises or property owned or controlled by the person charged." - 4.
-All residents in the room must be 21 to have alcohol. - Kegs, beer bongs, and similar products (even when empty) are not allowed in student rooms, apartments, or residence hall lounges. - 6.
-Being in a room or area where a keg, beer ball, or similar product is present is a violation of the campus alcohol policy.
-This applies to students under 21 as well as students 21 and older. - 7.
-The College prohibits alcoholic beverages in public areas, which include: academic buildings, Ellis College Center, the Sports Recreation Center, residence hall corridors, the stairwells and bathrooms, athletic fields, and all outdoor areas. - 8.
-Because of the potential dangers to health, the possession of excessively potent forms of ethyl alcohol for drinking purposes is prohibited.
+All residents in the room must be 21 to have alcohol. - 5.
+Kegs, beer bongs, and similar products (even when empty) are not allowed in student rooms, apartments, or residence hall lounges. - Being in a room or area where a keg, beer ball, or similar product is present is a violation of the campus alcohol policy.
+This applies to students under 21 as well as students 21 and older.